Robert Durst: Death

 Durst died of cardiac arrest at the San Joaquin General Hospital in French Camp, California, on January 10, 2022, at age 78.
 He had been undergoing medical tests when he went into cardiac arrest and did not respond to resuscitation.
 At the time of his death, Durst remained in the custody of the California Department of Corrections and Rehabilitation.

 In January 2022, McCormack's family filed a wrongful death suit against Durst's estate.
 This was the fourth similar civil suit the family had filed since 2015, attempting to claim all or part of Durst's assets.
 In response, a federal judge in the Southern District of New York froze the estate of his second wife and heir, Debrah Charatan, (worth $100 million).
 The court documents say Charatan and/or her attorney must appear in court on March 25, 2022, and show cause why the order should not be issued.
-In March 2023, a federal court judge ruled the case of wrongful death filed by McCormick's family against Durst's estate could proceed.
+In March 2023, a federal court judge ruled the case of wrongful death filed by McCormack's family against Durst's estate could proceed.
 In the ruling, the judge wrote that the lawsuit filed was not untimely because of Durst's death.
 A conference was scheduled for April 2023.
 As of August 2025, the suit remains in the pre-trial phase, with active motion practice and hearings taking place.
 No trial date has been set.
+On May 5, 2026, a federal court judge dismissed the wrongful death lawsuit filed by Kathie Durst’s family against the widow of Robert Durst, Debrah Lee Charatan.
+This means Charatan will legally inherit Durst's entire estate, the current value is unknown.
+The estate was estimated at $100 Million when Durst was arrested in 2015 for the murder of his friend Susan Berman.